Sultans, Zalmi, Kings And Qalandars To Fight For HBL PSL 2020 Final Berths - UrduPoint

 Kings captain Imad Wasim, however, will rely heavily on Mohammad Amir to provide him early breakthroughs.
 The left-arm pacer has been the highest wicket-taker for Kings with 10 wickets at an average of 26.

-Karachi Kings captain Imad Wasim said: “Lahore Qalandars are a very good side and there are no doubts about that.
+Karachi Kings captain Imad Wasim said: "Lahore Qalandars are a very good side and there are no doubts about that.
 We have plans for them and we just have to execute them.
-After all, at the end of the day it is just a game of cricket.

-“I am very confident as we have the desired firepower in both bowling and batting departments and we have players who can adapt to all conditions.

-“For me, it is a big moment to be leading Karachi Kings, who are a big franchise, against Lahore Qalandars in the semi-final.
+After all, at the end of the day it is just a game of cricket.""I am very confident as we have the desired firepower in both bowling and batting departments and we have players who can adapt to all conditions.""For me, it is a big moment to be leading Karachi Kings, who are a big franchise, against Lahore Qalandars in the semi-final."